mariagfranco/rick-and-morty/README.md

+# Rick and Morty characters list

+This project is a simple application thats displays the characters from the Rick and Morty TV show.

+The technologies that are being used to build this website are React, TypeScript, Apollo Client.

+The data is being consumed from this API https://rickandmortyapi.com/graphql .

+Design is based on the https://rickandmortyapi.com/ .

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).